-This Audit Committee Report does not constitute soliciting material and should not be deemed filed or incorporated by reference into any other Ooma filing under the Securities Act of 1933, as amended, or the Securities Exchange Act of 1934, as amended, except to the extent we specifically incorporate it by reference therein.
+This Audit Committee Report does not constitute soliciting material and should not be deemed filed or incorporated by reference into any other filing by Ooma under the Securities Act of 1933, as amended, or the Securities Exchange Act of 1934, as amended, except to the extent we specifically incorporate it by reference therein.

-The audit committee consists of three members: Alison Davis, who serves as the chair of the audit committee, Andrew H. Galligan and William D. Pearce.
-During fiscal 2017, the audit committee held eight meetings.
-Following the Annual Meeting, the audit committee will continue to be comprised of Andrew H. Galligan, William D. Pearce, and Alison Davis, with Ms. Davis serving as the audit committee chairperson.
+The audit committee consists of three members: Alison Davis, who serves as the chair of the audit committee, Andrew H. Galligan and Peter Goettner.
+On September 6, 2017, William Pearce stepped down from the audit committee of the Board and the Board of Directors appointed Peter Goettner to serve on the committee.
+During fiscal 2018, the audit committee held ten meetings.
+Following the Annual Meeting, the audit committee will continue to be comprised of Andrew H. Galligan, Peter Goettner, and Alison Davis, with Ms. Davis serving as the audit committee chairperson.
 The audit committee has certain duties and powers as described in its written charter adopted by the Board.
-A copy of the charter is available on the Investors section of our website at http://investors.com/investors/corporate-governance/governance-documents/.
+A copy of the charter is available on the Investors section of our website at http://investors.ooma.com/investors/corporate-governance/governance-documents/.

 The audit committee assists our Board of Directors in fulfilling its oversight responsibilities relating to the Company's financial accounting, reporting and controls.
-As set forth in the audit committee's charter, the audit committee is responsible for: overseeing the integrity of our accounting and financial reporting processes and the audits of our financial statements; monitoring the periodic reviews of the adequacy of the accounting and financial reporting processes and systems of internal control that are conducted by our independent auditors and Ooma's management; reviewing and evaluating the independence and performance of our independent auditors; and facilitating communication among our independent auditors, management and the Board.
-Ooma's management is responsible for our financial statements and our internal controls.
+As set forth in the audit committee's charter, the audit committee is responsible for: overseeing the integrity of our accounting and financial reporting processes and the audits of our financial statements; monitoring the periodic reviews of the adequacy of the accounting and financial reporting processes and systems of internal control that are conducted by our independent auditors and management; reviewing and evaluating the independence and performance of our independent auditors; and facilitating communication among our independent auditors, management and the Board.
+Our management is responsible for our financial statements and our internal controls.

 The following is the report of the audit committee of our Board of Directors.
-The audit committee has reviewed and discussed our audited financial statements for the fiscal year ended January 31, 2017 with our management.
-In addition, the audit committee has discussed with Deloitte & Touche LLP, our independent registered public accountants, the matters required to be discussed by standards promulgated by the American Institute of Certified Public Accountants ("AICPA") and Public Company Accounting Oversight Board (the "PCAOB"), including PCAOB Auditing Standard No. 16 "Communications with Audit Committees."
+The audit committee has reviewed and discussed our audited financial statements for the fiscal year ended January 31, 2018 with our management.
+In addition, the audit committee has discussed with Deloitte & Touche LLP, our independent registered public accountants, the matters required to be discussed by standards promulgated by the American Institute of Certified Public Accountants ("AICPA") and Public Company Accounting Oversight Board (the "PCAOB"), including PCAOB Auditing Standard No. 1301 "Communications with Audit Committees."
 The audit committee also has received the written disclosures and the letter from Deloitte & Touche LLP as required by the applicable requirements of the PCAOB regarding the independent accountant's communications with the audit committee concerning independence, and the audit committee has discussed with Deloitte & Touche LLP the independence of Deloitte & Touche LLP.

-Based on the audit committee's review of the matters noted above and its discussions with our independent accountants and our management, the audit committee recommended to the Board of Directors that the financial statements be included in our Annual Report on Form 10-K for the fiscal year ended January 31, 2017.
+Based on the audit committee's review of the matters noted above and its discussions with our independent accountants and our management, the audit committee recommended to the Board of Directors that the financial statements be included in our Annual Report on Form 10-K for the fiscal year ended January 31, 2018.

-Respectfully submitted by the members of the audit committee of the Board of Directors:
+Respectfully submitted by the members of the audit committee of the Board of Directors (as of January 31, 2018):

-Alison Davis (Chair) Andrew H. Galligan William D. Pearce
+Alison Davis (Chair) Andrew H. Galligan Peter Goettner